-Search Engine Optimisation (SEO) is the art of improving your rankings on search engines, so that when people search for products or services like the ones you sell, your web page appears closer to the top of the search results.
+Search Engine Optimisation (SEO) is the way you improve your rankings on search engines, so that when people search for products or services like the ones you sell, your web page appears close to the top of the search results.

 If you want customers to find you online, then setting up a website is just the first step.
-You also need to make sure that people can find you!
 For many customers, your first and only opportunity to capture their attention will be when they do a Google search as part of their research before purchasing a product or service.
 The higher your business appears in the search rankings, the better placed you are to have potential customers visit your website.

 Video case study

 First of all, a quick word about searching.
 If you search for your business through Google by typing in your business name, the chances are (and the hope is) that you will be able to find it.
 But if people are searching for your business name, they’re probably already looking for your business specifically.

 To gain access to new customers, you need to ensure that you can be found not only in your category, but also the location you are in, and under common key search terms.